axiomiety/pixfiltrator/README.md

 ## Details please!

-Coming soon!
+The process is composed of 2 parts - one that decomposes a file (runs on the client), and one that re-assembles the parts (runs on the host).

+### Client

+A pixel is made of 3 components - one red, one blue, one green (RGB - technically there's alpha too in this, but let's ignore that for now).
+That gives us a range of `255x3` values.
+We divide this in a scale of 16 items, one for each half-byte - `0x0` to `0xf`.
+This allows us to handle compression somewhat as a particular colour on the guest may not be represented exactly the same on the host.

+The file is read and each byte is divided into 2 half-bytes, or nimbles.
+So `0x4c` is divided in `0x4` and `0xc`.
+Each get a square of their own respective colour.

+### Host

+The first part is the calibration - by having a black canvas, we are able to identify the region on screen which will contain the data.

+Once that region is identified, the PowerShell script takes periodic screenshots.
+After that the Python script extracts data from the region from each screenshot and parses each 'square' back into its corresponding value.
+Once all screenshots have been processed, the file is re-assembled.

 ## Any limitations?

 Some remote desktop protocols might apply so much compression that the default block width of 5 pixels is not sufficient.
 If that's the case you'll need to increase the block width accordingy.
-This will require tweaking the code a little.
+This will require tweaking the the settings on both the client and host.

-If you're scaling your resolution (e.g. 150%), you may need to tweak the arguments to `find_bounding_rect`.
+If you're scaling your resolution on the host (e.g. 150%), you may need to tweak the arguments to `find_bounding_rect` too.

 ## Can I contribute?